 In February 2018, we signed an agreement to rent a building in Morges, Switzerland for an initial term of 15 years plus one year of free rent, with multiple options to extend for an additional 20 years.
-The building serves as our new European headquarters and consists of approximately 100,000 square feet of office space.
+The building serves as our new

+European headquarters and consists of approximately 100,000 square feet of office space.
 This building allowed for consolidation of our European operations that were located in Geneva and Lausanne, Switzerland.
 In June 2019, we obtained control of the Morges building to begin our construction activity, which was completed in 2020.
 At that time, we determined the lease to be a finance lease and recorded a lease liability of \$31.1 million and a finance lease right-of-use asset of \$29.1 million, net of a lease incentive from our landlord of \$2.0 million.
-We have capitalized approximately \$19.5 million in leasehold improvements as of March 31, 2022 relating to Morges.
+We have capitalized approximately \$19.5 million in leasehold improvements as of June 30, 2022 relating to Morges.

 In July 2018, we signed an agreement to purchase land located in Yverdon, Switzerland.
 The land was purchased, in cash, for approximately \$4.8 million.
 Upon this parcel, we are constructing a large molecule production facility.
-Construction activity commenced in July 2018, and as of March 31, 2022, we have capitalized approximately \$198.9 million in costs for construction, ground preparation and architectural and engineering studies.
-Inspection from competent authorities was finalized in March 2022, and we currently expect the facility to be GMP approved in the second half of 2022.
+Construction activity commenced in July 2018, and as of June 30, 2022, we have capitalized approximately \$198.1 million in costs for construction, ground preparation and architectural and engineering studies.
+Inspection from competent authorities was finalized in March 2022, and in June 2022 Swissmedic authorities granted the GMP drug manufacturing license for this facility.